toggl/komposable-architecture/README.md

 Kotlin implementation of [Point-Free's The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)

 ## 💡 Motivations
-When the time or rewritting Toggl's mobile apps came, we decided that we would take the native approach rather than insisting in using Xamarin
+When the time of rewriting Toggl's mobile apps came, we decided that we would take the native approach rather than insisting on using Xamarin
 We quickly realized, however, that we could still share many things across the app, even if the apps didn't share a common codebase
 The idea behind using the same architecture allowed us to share specs, github issues, creates a single common language that both Android and iOS devs can use and even speeds up development of features that are already implemented in the other platform!